Seed, Sod, Sprig, Plug Milorganite® Application Rates

 Rye Grass100258 lbs3,25030 lbs

 After laying new sod, water enough to penetrate the sod and 2 inches of the existing soil.
-From day 2 on, keep your sod and soil moist throughout the day.
+On day two and moving forward, keep your sod and soil moist throughout the day.
 The roots are short so the sod cannot take large amounts of water at any single time.
 Other than the first day, the ground under the sod should never be soggy.
-Usually watering 4 to 6 times during the day, for approximately 5 to 6 minutes each time, is required until the roots are established.
+Watering 4 to 6 times during the day, for approximately 5 to 6 minutes each time, is usually required until the roots are established.
 Root establishment will usually begin within 7 to 14 days.

 Planting Sprigs with Milorganite®